 Insurance companies have a duty to base their assessment on information which is accurate and from a reliable source.
 They also may ask for a medical examination.
 Don’t be surprised by this as it is a fairly common practice.

-From 31 December 2005 insurance companies cannot by law look for genetic test results from anyone applying for life insurance (Part 4 of the Disability Act, 2005).
+Insurance companies cannot by law look for genetic test results from anyone applying for life insurance (Part 4 of the Disability Act, 2005).
 However, insurance companies can still request family history details.